freeminer/freeminer/doc/lua_api.md

     y_min = -31000,
     y_max = 31000,
     -- Lower and upper limits for decoration (inclusive).
-    -- These parameters refer to the Y co-ordinate of the 'place_on' node.
+    -- These parameters refer to the Y coordinate of the 'place_on' node.

     spawn_by = "default:water",
     -- Node (or list of nodes) that the decoration only spawns next to.